-Compare debt consolidation loans
+Debt consolidation loans explained

 What is an unsecured debt consolidation loan?

 When you take out an unsecured debt consolidation loan, your assets are not at risk if you fail to make repayments.

 What is a secured debt consolidation loan?

-Why get a debt consolidation loan?
+What are the benefits of a debt consolidation loan?

 If you can keep up with the repayments, you could:

-- Potentially lower your monthly repayments by spreading the debt over a longer period
+- potentially lower your monthly repayments by spreading the debt over a longer period

 What are the potential dangers of consolidating my debt?

-You must consider the worst-case scenario with any financial decision.
+As with any financial decision, you should consider the worst-case scenario.
 The possible dangers of debt consolidation could prove disastrous.
 For many, a debt consolidation loan should be the last course of action.
-You should look elsewhere if:

-- The loan amount would not cover all your existing debts
+- the loan amount would not cover all your existing debts

-- The fees for taking out the loan are so high that they outweigh the benefit of taking out a new loan
+- the fees for taking out the loan are so high that they outweigh the benefit of taking out a new loan

 How do I get a debt consolidation loan?